tangentsoft/pidp8i/README-throttle.md

-If the `configure` script decides that you're building this on a single-core system, it purposely throttles the PDP-8 simulator so that it takes about 50% of a single core's worth of power on the slowest Raspberry Pi supported by this software while running about twice as fast as a real PDP-8/I. This leaves enough CPU power for some background tasks on a single-core Pi.
+If the `configure` script decides that you're building this on a single-core system, it purposely throttles the PDP-8 simulator so that it takes about 50% of a single core's worth of power on your system.
+Depending on whether you're running this on a Raspberry Pi A+, B+, Zero, or original Compute Module (all single-core Pi boards) it may run between 2 and 3 times the speed of a real PDP-8/I.  The throttle rate varies among these because the available CPU power varies.

+This leaves enough CPU power for some background tasks on a single-core Pi.

 This default assumes you are building without the [incandescent lamp simulator][ils] feature enabled, as that currently takes so much CPU